Engin-Boot/health-telemetry/README.md

 ## COM port reader and Data parser

+Setup a virtual COM port and a simulator behind it.
+Implement a program that reads from the COM port and parses the data.

 ## Webserver application to display real time data on the web UI

-You can use python with streamlit to show the data
+You can use python with [streamlit](https://docs.streamlit.io/en/stable/) to show the data